Policy last updated

 Consent to receive Smile Squad dental services can be obtained from the parent/carer/student using the ‘Smile Squad consent form’.

-If a student is accessing Smile squad and has consented as a mature minor, they should be informed that their parent may be able to see in their student profile that they attended a health and wellbeing – Smile Squad appointment.
+If a student is accessing Smile Squad and has consented as a mature minor, they must be informed that their parent may be able to see in their student profile that they attended a health and wellbeing – Smile Squad appointment.

 Students attending specialist schools

-All students attending specialist schools will receive Smile Squad consent packs as above.
+All students attending specialist schools will receive Smile Squad consent forms as above.

 Primary school aged students attending specialist schools must receive parent/carer consent to receive an examination or follow up treatment from the Smile Squad school dental program.

-Secondary school aged students attending specialist schools are able to fill in the ‘Smile Squad consent form’ themselves (or with assistance) to provide consent for their own dental examination and follow up treatment.
+Secondary school aged students attending specialist schools are able to complete the ‘Smile Squad consent form’ themselves (or with assistance) to provide consent for their own dental examination and follow up treatment.

 It will then be the responsibility of the Smile Squad clinician to assess whether the student is considered to be a mature minor for the purpose of consenting to receive Smile Squad dental services at schools.